austinconnor1836/my-notes/coursera/Greek and Roman Mythology/Week 9.md

 - Aeneas is on his way to found his home, whereas Odyssey is trying to get back to where he is from
 - Odysseus: Poseidon, Aeneas: Juno
 - parallels are never 100%
-- Where Odysseus admires the opulence on Scyria, Aeneas admires the orderliness, with building the walls, forming the Senate
+- Where Odysseus admires the opulence on Scheria, Aeneas admires the orderliness, with building the walls, forming the Senate
 - Aeneas, has many aspects that are the same with Odysseus, Virgil makes certain there are important differences
 - Homer used the bard, Demodocus, as a way to look at what it meant to be a poet
 - In Virgil's telling of the importance of poetry, it is on the scale of the cosmos